Amy B. Smith: Phase change incubator

 Smith worked on an incubator that requires no electricity.
 The device was originally designed to diagnose sexually transmitted diseases.
 The phase change incubator won the 1999 B.F.
 Goodrich Collegiate Inventor's Award for $20,000.
 Smith planned to start a company around the incubator.
 "I'm not a person who likes money, so whether it makes a profit is neither here nor there", Smith said.
 "I didn't want to be in the position of closing down the product because it wasn't making money.
 That's not the point of the product."

 Corn sheller

 With other members of D-Lab and community partners, Smith has developed a small, easy-to-make corn sheller "for removing the dried kernels from an ear of corn.
 The corn sheller can be either cast in aluminum or made from a sheet of metal."
-More information on the corn sheller including instructions on how to make it are available under a Creative Commons License at the D-Lab Resources page.
+More information on the corn sheller including instructions on how to make it is available under a Creative Commons License at the D-Lab Resources page.